Force over Distance: Chapter 39

 “And that would be what I actually live for,” Wray said, with a small smile.

 Young leaned into the wall.
 He crossed his arms.
 He crossed his feet at the ankles.
-He bent his head, and tried to figure out what the hell he was gonna say.
+He bent his head and tried to figure out what the hell he was gonna say.

-“And that’d be a Nick Rush look right there,” Greer drawled softly.
+“That’s a Nick Rush look right there,” Greer drawled softly.

 Young nodded.